HL7/fhir-shorthand/input/pagecontent/reference.md

 **Note:** There is a required space before the ^ character.

 A special case of the ElementDefinition path is setting properties of the first element of the differential (i.e., StructureDefinition.differential.element[0]).
 This element always refers to the profile or standalone extension itself.
-Since this element does not correspond to an named element appearing in an instance, we use the dot or full stop (`.`) to represent it.
+Since this element does not correspond to a named element appearing in an instance, we use the dot or full stop (`.`) to represent it.
 (The dot symbol is often used to represent "current context" in other languages.)
 It is important to note that the "self" elements are not the elements of an SD directly, but elements of the first ElementDefinition contained in the SD.
 The syntax is:

 ```
 . ^<element of ElementDefinition[0]>